Wrapped D4-branes from maximal 6D gauged supergravity: Wrapped D4-branes from gauged supergravity

 Therefore, this IR singularity is physically acceptable for $C_1=0$, and the solution can be interpreted as holographic duals of an $N=4$ non-conformal field theory in three dimensions arising from a twisted compactification of five-dimensional field theory on a Riemann surface. \\ For other gauge groups, we will look for numerical solutions to the BPS equations.
 We first consider solutions with an asymptotic behavior given by a locally flat domain wall with $SO(4)$ symmetry of the form together with $\phi_2=\phi_3=\varsigma_1=\varsigma_2=0$.
 Solutions with this asymptotic geometry can only arise from $SO(4)\ltimes \mathbb{R}^4$ gauge group.
 As in the previous case, it turns out that all solutions in this gauge group lead to the uplifted ten-dimensional solutions with unphysical IR singularities, and we will not give numerical solutions for this case. \\ Another class of solutions are given by those asymptotic to a locally $SO(2)$ symmetric flat domain wall of the form

 with $\phi_2=\phi_3=\varsigma_1=\varsigma_2=0$.
 We find that all solutions interpolating between this locally flat domain wall and singular geometries in the IR have $\phi_2=\varsigma_1=\varsigma_2=0$ along the entire flow solutions.
-Furthermore, all solutions in $SO(4)\ltimes \mathbb{R}^4$ and $CSO(3,0,1)\ltimes \mathbb{R}^4$ gauge groups are uplifted to type IIA solutions with unphysical IR singularities, and we will omit these numerical solutions. \\ For $SO(3,1)\ltimes \mathbb{R}^4$, $SO(2,2)\ltimes \mathbb{R}^4$, and $CSO(2,1,1)\ltimes \mathbb{R}^4$ gauge groups, there are solutions that lead to ten-dimensional solutions with physical singularities as shown in figures \ref{40_S2_SO(2)_SO(31)gg_flows} to \ref{40_H2_SO(2)_CSO(211)gg_flows}.
+Furthermore, all solutions in $SO(4)\ltimes \mathbb{R}^4$ and $CSO(3,0,1)\ltimes \mathbb{R}^4$ gauge groups are uplifted to type IIA solutions with unphysical IR singularities, and we will omit these numerical solutions.
+For completeness, we also include these solutions in table \ref{tab10}. \\ For $SO(3,1)\ltimes \mathbb{R}^4$, $SO(2,2)\ltimes \mathbb{R}^4$, and $CSO(2,1,1)\ltimes \mathbb{R}^4$ gauge groups, there are solutions that lead to ten-dimensional solutions with physical singularities as shown in figures \ref{40_S2_SO(2)_SO(31)gg_flows} to \ref{40_H2_SO(2)_CSO(211)gg_flows}.
 In particular, all $Mkw_3\times S^2$-sliced solutions in these three gauge groups can be uplifted to solutions of type IIA theory with physical IR singularities.
-For $Mkw_3\times H^2$-sliced solutions, the solutions from $SO(3,1)\ltimes \mathbb{R}^4$ and $CSO(2,1,1)\ltimes \mathbb{R}^4$ gauge groups shown by the red and purple curves in figures \ref{40_H2_SO(2)_SO(31)gg_flows} and \ref{40_H2_SO(2)_CSO(211)gg_flows} together with the solution from $SO(2,2)\ltimes \mathbb{R}^4$ gauge group represented by the purple curve in figure \ref{40_H2_SO(2)_SO(22)gg_flows} also lead to ten-dimensional solutions with physical IR singularities. \vfil
+For $Mkw_3\times H^2$-sliced solutions, the solutions from $SO(3,1)\ltimes \mathbb{R}^4$ and $CSO(2,1,1)\ltimes \mathbb{R}^4$ gauge groups shown by the red and purple curves in figures \ref{40_H2_SO(2)_SO(31)gg_flows} and \ref{40_H2_SO(2)_CSO(211)gg_flows} together with the solution from $SO(2,2)\ltimes \mathbb{R}^4$ gauge group represented by the purple curve in figure \ref{40_H2_SO(2)_SO(22)gg_flows} also lead to ten-dimensional solutions with physical IR singularities.